 1 row in set

-The array_diffrence() function calculates the difference between adjacent elements in an array and stores the results in a new array.
-The syntax is as follows:
+The array_difference() function calculates the difference between two adjacent elements in an array and stores the result in a new array, which is then returned.
+Syntax:

 The return value is of the array type.